avigad/mathematics_in_lean_source/source/introduction.rst

 *Acknowledgments.* We are grateful to Gabriel Ebner for setting up the infrastructure for running this tutorial in VS Code.
 We are also grateful for help from
-Bryan Gin-ge Chen, Johan Commelin, and Guilherme Silva.
+Bryan Gin-ge Chen, Johan Commelin, Julian Külshammer, and Guilherme Silva.

 .. _`The Mechanization of Mathematics`: https://www.ams.org/journals/notices/201806/rnoti-p681.pdf
 .. _`The Future of Mathematics`: https://www.youtube.com/watch?v=Dp-mQ3HxgDE